 How had you imagined Kashmir from what you had heard of it?

-Yes, I surely had heard a lot from a lot of sources like friends, the internet or tourist interviews, but what i saw was beyond words.
-The splendid views awe struck me every time I went out of my room.
-It was like you want to come back.
+Yes, I surely had heard a lot from a lot of sources like friends, the internet or tourist interviews, but what I saw was beyond words.
+The splendid views struck me every time I went out of my room.
+It was like you wanted to come back.

 Did expectations meet reality?